 While most injury claims result in a negotiated settlement, our attorneys prepare every case as if it will go all the way to trial.
 We are willing and ready to do whatever it takes to get your family the compensation and justice that you’re entitled to.
 This means that we will not be bullied or tricked into accepting anything less than the full and fair amount that the responsible party needs to pay.

-Contact a Lexington Nursing Home Dehydration Attorney Today
+Contact Our Lexington Nursing Home Abuse Lawyers Today

 Did your loved one suffer from dehydration in a nursing home in Lexington?
 Do you feel that the nursing home staff, management, or facility owners were negligent in the care provided to someone close to you?
 If so, contact our Lexington nursing home abuse attorneys at Minner Vines Moncus Injury Lawyers for help right away.